 Engle is also deeply involved in efforts to undermine women’s reproductive freedom.
-In the 2006 documentary Jesus Camp, he is shown handing out tiny plastic fetuses to young children and leading them in repeatedly chanting “righteous judges! righteous judges!”
-The film also shows Engle leading groups of young people in protests in Washington, D.C., wearing red tape over their mouths with the word “LIFE” written across the tape.
+In the 2006 documentary, Jesus Camp, he is shown handing out tiny plastic fetuses to young children and leading them in repeatedly chanting, “Righteous judges!
+Righteous judges!”
+The film also shows Engle leading a group of young people in protests in Washington, D.C., wearing red tape over their mouths with the word “LIFE” written across the tape.
 Engle is credited with initiating the now-popular practice.
-He has described natural disasters, such as the 2011 tornado in Joplin, MO, as “God’s redemptive judgment” for abortion.
+He has described natural disasters, such as a deadly 2011 tornado, as “God’s redemptive judgment” for abortion.

-Engle is the founder of Bound4Life, Justice House of Prayer, and several other youth-oriented entities that focus on antichoice and anti-LGBTI activism.
-Engle’s TheCall is affiliated with another key NAR institution—International House of Prayer of Kansas City—and he maintains close ties to several prominent leaders of the U.S. Christian Right.
+Engle is a founder of Bound4Life, Justice House of Prayer DC, and several other youth-oriented entities that focus on anti-choice and anti-LGBTI activism.
+Engle maintains close ties to several prominent leaders of the U.S. Christian Right.
 In 2011, Charisma magazine, the flagship publication of Charismatic Christianity, featured Engle in an article about the “rising tide of influence” of Charismatic and Pentecostal religious leaders in U.S. politics.
-In 2009, he led prayers at the Family Research Council-sponsored “prayercast” against the Affordable Care Act.
-The event included such high-profile Republican politicians as Michele Bachmann, Sam Brownback, and Jim DeMint.

 For more details, see American Culture Warriors in Africa: A Guide to the Exporters of Homophobia and Sexism.